LINBIT/windrbd/README.md

 WinDRBD is based on DRBD 9.
 It was originally started by Korean company Mantech and was later rewritten by Johannes Thoma for Linbit.

-DRBD devices are exported as SCSI disks as soon as the resource becomes primary and can be partitioned and formatted with the standard Windows tools (diskpart, partition editor in control panel, powershell).
+DRBD devices are exported as SCSI disks.
+As soon as the resource becomes primary such a disk can be partitioned and formatted with the standard Windows tools (diskpart, partition editor in control panel, powershell).

+WinDRBD also supports reusing existing data partitions.
+It does so by faking a partition table around the data partition and presents it as a SCSI disk.

 What else is needed?
 ====================

-If you want to build WinDRBD by yourself please read through the file ``INSTALL.md`` however keep in mind that for 64-bit platforms a digital signature issued by Microsoft  is required.
+If you want to build WinDRBD by yourself please read through the file ``INSTALL.md``.
+However keep in mind that for 64-bit platforms a digital signature issued by Microsoft  is required.

 Therefore we strongly recommend to use the binary packages provided by